-How do you calculate your student loan interest?
+How to calculate your student loan interest

 Most borrowers have federal student loans, which have a fixed interest rate.
 Private student loans can have either a fixed or variable interest rate.
 If your loans have a variable interest rate, interest will fluctuate throughout your loan, so you’ll have to readjust your calculations periodically.